A decorative web banner with the words "Construction in Orangeville" and an icon of a person with a hard hat on.

 The last remaining stretch of Hansen Boulevard falls within future subdivision lands owned by the developer.

-Why is the work not being completed now?
+Why was the work not completed before?

 • The Town cannot build the road itself as the lands are owned by the developer, not the Town.